Digital fashion: Virtual dressing room

 A virtual dressing room (also often referred to as virtual fitting room and virtual changing room although they do perform different functions) is the online equivalent of the near-ubiquitous in-store changing room – that is, it enables shoppers to try on clothes to check one or more of size, fit or style, but virtually rather than physically.

-The multimedia communication company Eyemagnet developed the Virtual Dressing Room for the Hallensteins menswear chain.
-The changing room is transformed to a single panel which reflects the user.
-These users can then use simple arm and hand gestures to ‘try on’ any apparel in the store, take a photo of any selected outfit and have it sent to their mobile phone.
-Newer versions of this technology eliminate the arm-waving altogether.

 Fashion retailer Topshop installed a Kinect-powered virtual fitting room at its Moscow store.
 Created by AR Door, the Augmented Fitting Room system overlays 3D augmented reality clothes on the customer.
 Simple gestures and on-screen buttons let users "try on" different outfits.
 However, the high variability of virtual fit platforms to predict consumer clothes sizes called into question the accuracy of these systems in their current form.

-Nike is among the brands that have incorporated ground-breaking AR technology that allows customers to try on shoes virtually.
-This function incorporated in 2019 into both Nike's mobile app and retail stores is called "Nike Fit" and was created so that costumers can accurately determine their shoe size, as according to their website “three out of every five people are likely wearing the wrong size shoe”.

-In June 2020, Gucci partnered up with Snapchat and unveiled a filter that allowed users to test how the brand's shoes looked on their feet.